mattermost/mattermost-test-management/data/TEST_CASE_TEMPLATE.md

 component: null
 tags: []
 labels: []
-tested_by_contributor: null
+tested_by_contributor: ''

 # (Optional) Test type and tools
-cypress: null
+cypress: N/A
-detox: null
+detox: N/A
-mmctl: null
+mmctl: N/A
-playwright: null
+playwright: N/A
 rainforest: []
 manual_test_environments: []